TheThingSystem/steward/nodewiki/steward/Devices.md

 * _brightness_ - an integer-value percentage of the bulb's possible output

-With respect to the color model, the list above is presented starting at the least-desirable (_rgb_) to the most-desirable (_cie1931_).
-Clueful clients that manage the lighting environment should take note of which models are supported by a device and use the most desirable.

-In addition, depending on the capabilities of the device, additional properties may be present:

 * _transition_ - how many seconds should elapse as the bulb transitions to the new color and/or brightness

 * _interval_ - whether the bulb should change and remain (_solid_),
 change and return (_once_),
 or change back and forth (_flash_)

+With respect to the color model, the list above is presented starting at the least-desirable (_rgb_) to the most-desirable (_cie1931_).
+Clueful clients that manage the lighting environment should take note of which models are supported by a device and use the most desirable.

 ### Media
 These are devices that control the "media environment".